Dhar15/CS50W/README.md

 ```
 python manage.py createsuperuser
 ```
 (Proceed to add your username, email and password.
-Then you can visit 127.0.0.1:8000/admin and login.)
+Then you can visit 127.0.0.1:8000/admin and login.) <br/>
 3. Finally, we can run the project on our server.
 Type-
 ```
 python manage.py runserver
 ```
-4. In the browser visit 127.0.0.1:8000 to view the project.
+4. In the browser, visit 127.0.0.1:8000 to view the project.